 Anxiety, too, can be treated with ketamine infusions, as studies have shown it improves symptoms of phobic anxiety, bipolar disorder and obsessive-compulsive disorder (OCD).
 In a 2014 study, scientists found that ketamine relieved post-traumatic stress disorder (PTSD) symptoms in 41 patients and suggested it held promise as a PTSD treatment.
 Ketamine also helps relieve chronically painful conditions, such as fibromyalgia, migraines, spinal cord injuries and more.

 If other treatments for depression, anxiety or chronic pain haven’t worked for you and you’d like to consider a ketamine infusion, your first step is to talk with your doctor about it.
 They may not offer ketamine infusions at their office but can help you determine whether it’s right for you.
 The next step is to find a ketamine infusion center like MidSouth Pain Treatment Center.
 We will assess you to determine whether you qualify for a ketamine infusion.
 Getting the green light depends on your medical and mental health history, as well as medications you’re taking.
 Some drugs do interact with ketamine, so it’s important to let the doctor know what medicines you’re on.

 With the mounting evidence behind ketamine therapy, more clinicians are beginning to meet the rising demand for it.
-It’s now easier than ever to get started with ketamine treatments, so consult with your doctor and get in touch with MidSouth Pain Treatment Center to discuss treatment options or click here to request a consultation today.
+It’s now easier than ever to get started with ketamine treatments, so consult with your doctor and contact us today to find a Midsouth Pain Treatment Center branch near you in Tennessee or Mississippi to discuss treatment options.

 Topics: Treatment, depression, “Ketamine”, Ketamine Infusion Therapy